 These will produce different results.
 Even changing the filter from metal to paper or cotton cloth can change how your coffee tastes.

 Find which works best for you and your own personal tastes and stick to it.

 Try Different Types of Roast

 Coffee roasting is something that dramatically changes how a coffee tastes.
-The darker roasted beans have stronger, deeper coffee taste than medium roast coffee beans.
+The darker roasted beans have a stronger, deeper coffee taste than medium roast coffee beans.

 It might be an idea for you to try a more aromatic lighter brown coffee beans that are either a medium or light roast, which have a lighter and brighter taste and much more flavor from their origin than beans of darker roast.

-This all part of the “black coffee process” as I call it, if you are not a natural black coffee drinker.
+This is all part of the “black coffee process” as I call it, if you are not a natural black coffee drinker.

 Tip Try A Dash Of Salt

 This, I appreciate, seems to be a little odd.
 I have always ignored this “salt in coffee” thing until I tried it in Vietnam.